 Dena is affectionately called "Mom" for obvious reasons by Ross and Brian, as well as many of our clients who meet Brian and Ross before Dena.
 Dena is

 also a Temple University alumnus and spent the majority of her working life with special needs students.
-Prior to that, she sold art through auction houses in the Philadelphia area and was quite the accomplished artist herself.
-She is an avid art collector and was the driving force behind the inception of Art on a Whim.
+Prior to that, she sold art through auction houses in the Philadelphia area.
+She is an avid art collector and was the driving force behind the inception of our galleries.
 She currently works a few days a month in the galleries and golfs quite a bit, trying to drag her husband Mike with her when he's not working.
 Dena also loves to hike and travel, which her sons are quick to encourage her to do.

 Michael is one of the founding members of the galleries.
 He has a bachelor's degree from Drexel University and a master's from Villanova University in Electrical/Software Engineering.
 An avid art collector like Dena (though they don't need each others permission to purchase a piece!), Mike appreciates frequent updates on the galleries while he works in his engineering field.
 You might find him in either gallery on the weekends and there is a good chance that he packed your shipment or is heading your way to install a large piece for you.
 Mike loves to golf and ski.
 Mostly golf.
 He's probably on the course right now, trading putts with Dena.

 Bailey was our eldest pup.
 He was born in April of 2001 and passed in January of 2015.
 He was a Penn-Marydel American Foxhound often mistaken for a giant beagle (which is funny because Beagles are Foxhounds bred to be smaller).
 Bailey loved sacking out on his beds in the galleries.
 He'd follow our clients around providing kisses, especially if you had lotion on!